kristithrasher/-Credit_Rish_Analysis/README.md

 LendingClub, a peer-to-peer lending services company presented me with a credit card credit dataset.
 Using different machine learning models, I was able to predict Credit Risk based on the data and compare them.
 After performing the analysis of credit rish using several algorithms I have come to the consclusion with the results listed below for each algorithm.

-### Results
-* Naive
-* Smote
-* ClusterCentroids
-* SMOTEENN
-* Balanced Random Forest Classifier
-* Easy Ensemble Classifier

-* Recommendation on which model  to use or there is no recommendation with a justification.